syncfusion-content/uwp-docs/uwp/SfImageEditor/Crop.md

 {% endtabs %}

-* Crop an image based on custom region.
-The value of the rectangle should be ranges from 0 to 100.
+* To position the cropping window with custom location, pass the desired rectangle in ToggleCropping method.
+Each value in the rectangle should be in offset value(0 to 100).

 {% tabs %}